vSphere Provider¶

 folder: "/vm/applications"

-datastore: "datastore-ssd" # Override class default
+datastore: "datastore-ssd" # explicit datastore

-host: "esxi-01.example.com" # Pin to specific host (optional)
+host: "esxi-01.example.com" # pin to specific host (optional)

 # Guest customization